outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - functions are a change unit
         - the same set of changes can be connected with different change units (functions)
         - functions can be formatted as various structures
+          - the concept of 'exponent' applied to the concept of a 'function':
             - a function of functions:
               - a function applied to itself, a function applied to another function
-          - a structure of functions:
+          - a 'structure' of functions:
             - a list of sequentially applied functions, a tree/network of functions, a set of functions (given their possible interactions, which can only produce the function), a set of nested/embedded/contained functions
+          - 'functions' as 'input value changes'
+            - a matrix of values representing the changes applied by the function
+          - functions as 'differences from other structures'
+            - differences from a standard/successful/base/unit/incorrect function
+            - 'not the opposite function' & 'not a similar function' (except in any equalizing contexts where they have the same inppt/output)
+            - the difference between a 'function applied to another function', and the 'function applied to itself', given the 'differences between the other function & itself'
+            - the difference in attributes (area, generative functions, tangent bundles) between a function & another function
+          - functions as combinations of standard logic operations like 'or' creating a logic tree linking values logically
+            - 'y value 1, given x is value 1 or value 2 or value 3'

     - structures of 'strictness' (such as 'always applying worst case scenario') as structures of 'truth'